abelardojarab/emacs-config/.emacs.d/projectile/README.md

 a project name.
 The benefit of using `helm-projectile-switch-project` is that on any selected project we can fire many actions, not limited to just the "switch to project" action, as in the case of using helm completion by setting `projectile-completion-system` to `helm`.
-Currently only three actions have been provided, these are "Switch to project", "Open Dired in project's directory" and "Switch to Eshell", but we will definitely add more in the future.
+Currently only four actions have been provided, these are "Switch to project", "Open Dired in project's directory", "Open project root in vc-dir or magit" and "Switch to Eshell", but we will definitely add more in the future.

 Obviously you need to have Helm installed for this to work :-)